 - Tiffany Fox (Vice President)

-Tiffany is Communications Manager for Moores Cancer Center at UC San Diego and a past Public Information Officer for the UC San Diego Qualcomm Institute.
+Tiffany is Communications Manager for the UC San Diego Department of Surgery and a past Public Information Officer for the UC San Diego Qualcomm Institute.
+Twice per year she co-teaches Science Writing I through UC San Diego Extension.
 She is also a freelance editor and journalist and writes a science communication newsletter, Research Refined.
+You can also find her on Twitter.

 - Josh Baxt (Web Editor)